 Belinda Yes - yes we did.
 It was very strange at first (laughs).
-We had to learn to look at
+We had to learn to look at each other when we were talking, um, to listen properly, Yes, and, er, to take turns - take turns in conversation.
+And, well, ... we learned some not very pleasant things about ourselves really.

-Interviewer: And did this family therapy help your son Callum?
+Interviewer: And, erm, did the family therapy help your son Callum?

-Belinda Oh yes, yes, it did.
-After the two weeks Callum was speaking much more clearly

-- a different child.
+Belinda Oh yes, yes, it did - after the two weeks Callum was speaking much more clearly - a different child.